 In addition to these more common use cases, the IBM Video Streaming SDKs can also create a custom software solution for drones that can live broadcast video to their monitoring platforms.
 This would then open a wealth of additional use cases.
 For example, using the drones with the custom broadcaster software, the company could assess the condition of a bridge that is hard to approach or could monitor highways to identify incidents and to react quicker, while reducing the cost of operations.

 The SDKs enable the streaming of live video via RTMPS into the IBM servers, providing virtually end-to-end security for the data in transit.
 Also, all server communication is TLS encrypted.

 Each SDK package comes with a sample application.
 This demonstrates for developers the most important capabilities and their implementation methods.
 An example authentication method for customers using IBM ID is also provided.
-In addition, there is a simplified implementation of a user interface that can be fully customized by developers and demonstrate features like the broadcaster preview, camera-switch, volume control, broadcaster facing chat and sharing the destination page of a live broadcast.
+In addition, there is a simplified implementation of a user interface that can be fully customized by developers and demonstrate features like the broadcaster preview, camera-switch, volume control, and sharing the destination page of a live broadcast.

 Picture-in-picture and screenshare (MacOS only)

 For MacOS, applications can be developed that support picture-in-picture (PiP).
 This displays full screen video at the same time as content displayed in a smaller window, referred to as an inset window.